It is an antagonist of the quaternary ammonium muscarinic Acetylcholine receptor belonging to the group of drugs called Antimuscarinics.

-- Certain drugs for Parkinson’s disease (for example, anticholinergics such as benztropine, trihexyphenidyl).
+- Certain drugs for Parkinson’s disease (for example, anticholinergics such as benztropine and trihexyphenidyl).

 - Inhibitors of MAO (isocarboxazid, linezolid, methylene blue, moclobemide, phenelzine, procarbazine, rasagiline, safinamide, selegiline, tranylcypromine).

-Therefore, before using this product, consult a health professional or specialist about all the products you use.
+Therefore, consult a health professional or specialist about all your products before using this product.
 Keep a list of all your medications with you and share the list with your doctor and specialist.